 This was reflected by Mark Mazzetti, who recently wrote: "American officials admit it is nearly impossible to judge a person’s age from thousands of feet in the air."
 Likewise, it will be especially difficult to endorse a methodology for counting civilian casualties when the CIA’s post-strike assessments use terms like "foreign fighters" and "other militants."

-When I spoke to Sarah Holewinski, the executive director of the CIA’s own records, on May 22, 2007, a strike was conducted at the request of Pakistani intelligence to assist the Pakistani Army when it was assaulting an insurgent training camp.
+When I sent the recommendation to a former senior intelligence official, they replied by e-mail: "1) Never happen.
+2) how would you prove ‘threat level’ w/out revealing sources/methods.
+3) Wouldn’t you have to do this for all the detainees as well?"
+Moreover, according to the CIA’s own records, on May 22, 2007, a strike was conducted at the request of Pakistani intelligence to assist the Pakistani Army when it was assaulting an insurgent training camp.
 Koh could start by explaining how the individuals killed — while providing close air support to Pakistani counterinsurgency operations — posed an imminent threat to the U.S. homeland.